 Mrs. Burke had written regularly and even was told by the Red Cross that he had received her Christmas Message in 1942

-During this time in the camp, American planes began bombing the area, blackout exercises were conducted at the camp.
+During this time, American planes began bombing the area, blackout exercises were conducted at the camp.
 The POWs were made to dig air-rais shelters in the camp.
 When the air-raid siren went off, the POWs were to take shelter in the dugouts but the men had to be forced to use them.
 The Japanese then painted P.O.W. in large letters on one of the roofs of the barracks.
 As the raids increased the POWs were sure that it would not be long for the war to be over.

-The POWs worked as stevedores at rail yards and a port.
-When the areas around a train station and the train yards were bombed, the Japanese locked the POWs in the baggage and boxcars and took shelter in air raid shelters.
 According to the POWs, American planes began bombing closer and closer to the camp, so on April 25, 1945, the POWs were sent to the northern part of Honshu to Rokuroshi.
 During the trip to the camp by train, the POWs witnessed the Japanese command system in action.
 When they pulled into one station the bento boxes containing the food for the POWs were not at the station.
 The Japanese prison officer bawled out the Japanese lieutenant who was the station officer and slapped him across the face a couple of times.
 After he left, the lieutenant called over the first sergeant and yelled at him, and slapped him.
 The sergeant did the same to a corporal, who did the same to a private first class who called his detail to the station with the bento boxes.
 The POWs enjoyed their meal.

 “It has been an awful long time since your last letter.
 Received those, however; written on our anniversary and my birthday.
 I hope you are all well and I’m looking forward to our stay at Silver Creek.
 Give all my love to yourself, Mary Ann, and Perry (his children) also to mother, dad, and our friends.
 Scotty (Capt.
 Muir), Russ (Lt.
 Swearingen) and the colonel (Col. Miller), are also well, so is Bob (Maj.
 Bob Beason, Mt.
 Vernon, N.Y., who had been with him since he was captured in December 1941.) …. send snapshot when you write.
 Just staple them to the inside of the letter folder.
 Once again all my love.
 May God keep you safe for me and keep praying for me.
 Your loving husband, Ed.
 Capt.
 Edward L. Burke, Hiroshima Camp.”